The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: Introduction

 A rigorous derivation of the critical point was previously known in three cases.
 For $q=1$, the model is simply bond percolation, proved by Kesten in 1980~\cite{Kesten} to be critical at $p_c(1)=1/2$.
 For $q=2$, the self-dual value corresponds to the critical temperature of the Ising model, as first derived by Onsager in 1944~\cite{Onsager}; one can actually couple realizations of the Ising and FK models to relate their critical points, see \cite{Grimmett} and references therein for details.
 For modern proofs in that case, see \cite{AizenmanBarskyFernandez} or the short proof of \cite{BeffaraDuminilSmirnov}.
 Finally, for sufficiently large $q$, a proof is known based on the fact that the random-cluster model exhibits a first order phase transition (see~\cite{LaanaitMessagerMiracleSoleRuizShlosman, LaanaitMessagerRuiz}, the proofs are valid for $q$ larger than $25.72$).
 We mention that physicists derived the critical temperature for the Potts models with $q\geq4$ in 1978, using non-geometric arguments based on analytic properties of the Hamiltonian~\cite{HintermannKunzWu}.

 In the sub-critical phase, we prove that the probability for two points $x$ and $y$ to be connected by a path decays exponentially fast with respect to the distance between $x$ and $y$.
-In the super-critical phase, the same behaviour holds in the dual model.
+In the super-critical phase, the same behavior holds in the dual model.
 This phenomenon is known as a \emph{sharp phase transition}: \begin{theorem} Let $q\geq1$.
 For any $p<p_c(q)$, there exist $0<C(p,q),c(p,q)<\infty$ such that for any $x,y\in \Z^2$, where $|\cdot|$ denotes the Euclidean norm. \end{theorem}

 The proof involves two main ingredients.
-The first one is an estimate on crossing probabilities at the self-dual point $p=\sqrt{q}/(1+\sqrt{q})$: the probability of crossing a rectangle with aspect ratio $(1,\alpha)$ --- meaning that the ratio between the height and the width is of order $\alpha$ --- in the vertical direction is bounded away from $0$ and $1$ uniformly in the size of the box.
+The first one is an estimate on crossing probabilities at the self-dual point $p=\sqrt{q}/(1+\sqrt{q})$: the probability of crossing a rectangle with aspect ratio $(\alpha,1)$ --- meaning that the ratio between the width and the height is of order $\alpha$ --- in the horizontal direction is bounded away from $0$ and $1$ uniformly in the size of the box.
 This result is the main new contribution of this paper.
 It is a generalization of the celebrated Russo-Seymour-Welsh theorem for percolation.

 The second ingredient is a collection of sharp threshold theorems, which were originally introduced for product measures.
 They have been used in many contexts, and are a powerful tool for the study of phase transitions, see Bollob\'as and Riordan \cite{BollobasRiordan,BollobasRiordanperco}.
-These theorems were later extended to positively associated measures by Graham and Grimmett \cite{GrahamGrimmett,Grimmett}.
+These theorems were later extended to positively associated measures by Graham and Grimmett \cite{GrahamGrimmett,GrahamGrimmett2,Grimmett}.
 In our case, they may be used to show that the probability of crossings goes to $1$ when $p>\sqrt{q}/(1+\sqrt{q})$.